LaraFB/3-ano/README.md

   - Allows you to establish budgets/limits in certain areas

 ##### Risk List

-###### RSK1 Falta de Experiencia
-RSK1 – PxI: 4x5=20; All team members are making the chair for the first time - none have experience in this type of project.
-This can lead to delays in goals due to poorly calculated time estimates or communication failures.
+- RSK1 – PxI: 4x5=20; The team doesn't have any experience in this type of project, this can lead to delays in goals due to poorly calculated time estimates or communication failures.

-###### RSK2 Alterações constantes e conflitos
-RSK2 – PxI: 3x4=12; All projects undergo changes throughout their development.
-Constant changes to the project can cause complications or delays, mainly due to conflicts that may arise with each new change prepared simultaneously by the various team members.
+- RSK2 – PxI: 3x4=12; Constant changes to the project can cause complications or delays, mainly due to conflicts that may arise with each new change prepared simultaneously by the various team members.

-###### RSK3 Bugs e uso excessivo de recursos
-RSK3 – PxI: 4x=8; There is a high probability that the project has bugs; Taking into account that the group members are not professionals in the area of programming, they may write code that uses excessive resources of the machine where the program will be executed.
-Bugs that occur during the project will force us to spend more time than necessary, leading to possible delays.
-Excessive use of resources will have this same effect due to last minute changes aimed at reducing their use.
+- RSK3 – PxI: 4x=8; Taking into account that the group members are not professionals in this area, they may write code that uses excessive resources and encounter more bugs.
+This will force us to spend more time than necessary, leading to possible delays.

-###### RSK4 Segurança e privacidade
-RSK4 - PxI: 4x5=20; The group's members are inexperienced in the area of security and privacy.
+- RSK4 - PxI: 4x5=20; The group's members are inexperienced in the area of security and privacy.
 As we intend to work with sensitive information, we have a high risk of data or privacy breaches, which could jeopardize the fidelity of our software.
-Therefore, the implementation of strict security protocols, cryptology and compliance with data protection laws are essential.

-###### RSK5 Marketing
-RSK5 - PxI: 5x5=25; The software will be useless if it is not used.
+- RSK5 - PxI: 5x5=25; The software will be useless if it is not used.
-Another risk will be student adoption, in other words, the lack of knowledge about the software, as there are many financial applications.
-It is essential to form partnerships with institutions and adopt effective marketing measures.
+- RSK 6 - PxI: 4*5=20; We have a limited amount of time, so we might not be able to finish all the features that we promised.

 ##### Mitigation Actions (threats>=20)
 - RSK1 - AS; Perform regular check-ins during sprints and meetings;